tr0njavolta/katacoda-dev/terraform-sentinel/extracredit.md

 You created a new directory for your policy modules.
 Sentinel requires the path to this directory in `sentinel.hcl` to access it as an import.

 Open `terraform-sentinel/sentinel.hcl`{{open}} and add the `modules` path to your new module under the `mock` paths.
-Replace the contents of this file with the complete file below.
+Replace the contents of this file with the complete file below by clicking "Copy to Editor."

 <pre class="file" data-filename="terraform-sentinel/sentinel.hcl" data-target="replace" >mock "tfplan/v2" {
   module {